-Health visitors are qualified and registered nurses or midwives who have chosen to gain additional training and qualifications as specialist community public health nurses.
+Health visitors are qualified and registered nurses or midwives who have chosen to gain additional training and qualifications as specialist community public health nurses (SCPHN - HV).
 Their additional training in public health enables them to assess the health needs of individuals, families and the wider community to promote good health and prevent illness.

 As a health visitor, you’ll be working mainly with children from birth to five years and their families.
 You may also work with at-risk or deprived groups such as the homeless, addicts or travellers.

 You'll have a crucial role in making sure that children have the best start in life.
 In partnership with parents, you'll assess:

 - parenting skills

 - the development needs of young children.

 You may then offer and agree with parents any further support that may be needed, and arrange to meet with them in their own home, clinic or community setting.